bpiyush/ml-engg-docs/data.md

 * To maintain splits within version `vx`, you can make `vx.1`, `vx.2` and so on.

 Note that this is only applicable to your own datasets - public datasets are almost always versioned already.

+[Data Version Control](https://dvc.org/) is a nice upcoming open-source tool for version control of experiments (combination of data and model).